Adam-Hubbs/DBAI/README.md

 ## Example Data

 Let's input some example data and use this function.
 We'll start with a dataset containing demographic information.
 We have age, gender, occupation, location, race, and religion information on individuals.
 For this example, we have taken this information and condensed it into text form in a column called 'demo'.
+See the `glue` package for how to automate this.
 Let's take this information and try to predict who they voted for in the 2020 presidential election.

 ```{r}
 sample_df <- data.frame(